 He offers to give me business advice and so we start talking about marketing strategies when everything starts to unravel.
-He tells me, get this, that the room-sharing business I'm building is doomed to fail, that my relationship is doomed to fail simply because he's Swedish, and that no matter what I build, it will end up trapping me in the end.
+He tells me, get this, that the room-sharing business I'm building is doomed to fail, that my relationship is doomed to fail simply because he's European, and that no matter what I build, it will end up trapping me in the end.

 He goes on to tell me that now that he's built a business here, he can't escape.
 Tells me that his girlfriend of 15 years left him 8 months ago and he’s still picking up the pieces.
 Next thing I know he’s on Tinder swiping through all the 20 year olds he could go home with that night and as he looks me in the face I realize that a) he wishes I was one of those swipes and b) he's just as lost and miserable as Kera is, even though he has the exact life she dreams of.

 He gets up, offers me a copywriting job "for a real expert" but offering a total beginner's rate, and leaves without buying the drink he ordered for me.

 That night, I dream that I am asshole Steve.
 I'm older, and all of my dreams have come true.
 I sit on some exotic beach sipping Piña Coladas, wearing designer clothes, dishing with my friends about my latest plastic surgery while wearing designer clothes from head to toe.
 I am filthy rich, I travel full-time, and I get anything that I want.